 Sometimes surgery goes wrong.
-If this is because of negligent treatment, then it is possible to make a claim.
-Our experienced clinical negligence solicitors can help you prove surgical error and pursue a claim for compensation.
+If this is because of negligent treatment, then it is possible to make a surgical negligence claim.
+Our experienced surgical inury solicitors can help you prove surgical error and pursue a surgical negligence claim for compensation.

 Any surgery comes with risks and if there is a complication then this does not automatically mean that a mistake has been made.
 It is possible for known complications to occur during any surgery.
 However, if something goes wrong which should not have happened and was caused by a surgical error, then you may have a claim.
 We can help you investigate this.

 Negligent errors can occur in all types of surgery, including:

 - spinal surgery

 - colo-rectal surgery

 - bariatric surgery

 Examples of where you could make a surgical negligence claims include:

 - amputating the wrong limb or removing the wrong organ – these are referred to as “never” events by the NHS meaning that they should never happen but sadly they do